laijupjoy/Predict-the-Diabetes-based-on-Diagnostic-Measures/README.md

-# Predict the Diabetes based on diagnostic
+# Predict the Diabetes based on diagnostic measures
 Building a classification model and predict the Diabetes based on given diagnostic measures.<br>

 # Box Plot Visualization of Dataset